 Info: If what you already own will do the job for the next trip, stick with it.
-For first time backpackers it is more than likely that the gear you have is not going to cut it, for example carrying a massive bath towel around rather than a light-weight micro fibre towel is going to be massively inconvenient… There is a lot to learn if this is your first time, so take a look at our guide.
-If you are lucky enough to already have most of the stuff you need then this will be a nice cheap section!
+For first time backpackers it is more than likely that the gear you have is not going to cut it, for example carrying a massive bath towel around rather than a light-weight micro fibre towel is going to be massively inconvenient.

 Cheapest: Beg, borrow, steal.

-Top Tip: 1.
-If you in a hotel that provides free toiletries, stock up!
+- If your hotel provides free toiletries, stock up.
 If you are travelling budget then many places will not provide these for free, so make sure you take advantage whilst you can.

-2. Hand sanitizer – Carrying a bottle of sanitizer to clean your hands before eating will reduce your risk of getting sick – don’t expect to have the option to wash your hands before eating in many countries.
+- Hand sanitizer – Carrying a bottle of sanitizer to clean your hands before eating will reduce your risk of getting sick.
+Don’t expect to have the option to wash your hands before eating in many countries.

-3. Some CouchSurfing hosts may let you use their washing machine!
+- Some CouchSurfing hosts may let you use their washing machine for free.

-Doing laundry sucks! but on any long trips its going to happen a lot, from hand-washing in a bowl to getting laundry service from the hotel, there are many options.
+Doing laundry sucks!
+But on long trips its going to happen a lot.
+From hand-washing in a bowl to getting laundry service from the hotel, there are many options.
 Think about how much time you have to do laundry and allocate some money depending on if you’ll be going to the laundromat or just smelling like a tramp for 3 months.

 Read more on this topic – The ladies’ toiletries guide: To take or not to take., 9 crucial toiletries for backpacking Asia

-If you can think of anything else that is important enough that it should have its own category rather than being classified as “other” please let us know by leaving a comment!
+If you can think of anything else that is important please let us know by leaving a comment.

 Five Dollar Traveller Budget Calculator You can download this and run it in Excel or any other spreadsheet style programme.

-If you do not have access to such software you can sign up for a free account with google for Google Docs (now called google drive) which is really useful to have anyway!
+If you do not have access to such software you can sign up for a free account with google for Google Drive documents – which is really useful to have anyway.
 Once you have an account you can open the downloaded file into google docs straight off your hard drive.

-I’ve put together 3 example budgets below, these are never set in stone and it is all down to your personal travel style as to how low you can get the prices, but hopefully this will offer you some ideas on how to manipulate the numbers.
+I’ve put together 3 example budgets below.
+These are never set in stone and it is all down to your personal travel style as to how low you can get the prices, but this will offer you some ideas on how to manipulate the numbers.